 In the summer of 2014, I decided to start a new family tradition.
-We would go camping for the 4th of July.
-Vegas is always so hot on the 4th that's miserable to be home.
-We needed to go somewhere cooler and with festivities for the holiday.
+We will go camping on the 4th of July.
+Vegas is always so hot on the 4th that it’s miserable to be home.
+We needed to go somewhere cooler and with festivities for a holiday.
 For our inaugural Gabel Family July 4th Camping Trip, we decided to go camping at Bryce Canyon National Park.

 I’m a little bit picky when it comes to camping.
-We do tent camp, but I need some accommodations like showers, a pool or swimming area for the kids and somewhere to buy coffee in the morning.
+We do tent camp, but I need some accommodations like showers, a pool or swimming area for the kids, and somewhere to buy coffee in the morning.
 That means that we don’t camp inside national parks.
 Instead, I look for campgrounds near the entrance to the parks.
-This trip we stayed at Ruby’s R.V.
+On this trip, we stayed at Ruby’s R.V.
 Park and Campground.

-Ruby’s had everything we needed to camp including fire wood, ice, coffee in the mornings and a pool.
-The tee pees run about $50/night for 4 people so they weren't exactly cheap.
+Ruby’s had everything we needed to camp, including firewood, ice, coffee in the mornings, and a pool.
+This is not rustic camping and so it costs more than a rustic type campsite.
 But for all the amenities – including fireworks on the 4th – we would go back.
-Our one complaint is that the tee pees are right on the main road in to Bryce so we heard a lot of road traffic early in the morning.
+Our one complaint is that the teepees are right on the main road into Bryce, so we heard a lot of road traffic early in the morning.

 There are plenty of other things to do outside of the park.
 The town outside the park gates is very small.
 It’s smaller than Grand Canyon or Zion, but there are a few shops, an ice cream parlor, and even a nice grocery store.
 The town also has a rodeo at night for some fun family entertainment.

-Bryce Canyon National Park is a fun family get away for campers and non-campers.
-With many accommodation options, there's somewhere for everyone to stay in or out of the park.
+Bryce Canyon National Park is a fun family getaway for campers and non-campers.
+There’s somewhere for everyone to stay in or out of the park with many accommodation options.
 Bryce offers plenty of hikes for every age and physical ability.
 We only spent 2 nights and 3 days at Bryce, but it was a trip we will remember for a lifetime.